 In the semifinals, Vaughn met an opponent with a 30-pound advantage, Aleksandr Pitchkounov, and was KOed.
 He ended up taking the bronze in the tournament behind Pitchkounov and the winner Ruslan Karaev.
 Far from being demotivated by this loss, Vaughn likes to reflect upon it.

 “I like to watch the fight against Pitchkounov – and the other fight I didn’t win.
 Don’t know why.
 I guess it was all I had, and for me that’s what the fight is about.
 I respect the guys that I didn’t beat (since there aren’t that many).”

 Fluent in Mandarin, Blud then rose to prominence in the Beijing-based MMA promotion Art Of War.
 Because of his aggressive fighting style and personal charisma, Anderson became a staple fighter of the promotion.
 His entrance into the pioneering promotion was epic.

 “I got asked to fight Ao Hailin at 84 kgs.
 I turned it down because I wasn’t in shape.
 When they asked a second time, I just did it.
 It was AOW 8, my fifth pro fight.
 By then I was back in shape and could fight at 77.”

 How did the fight with Ao go?

-“It’s on Youtube.
-Toughest fight of his life (mine too).
+“It was the toughest fight of his life.
+Mine too.
 I got several knees to the head, then kimuraed.
 We trained together in Beijing; he’s a really cool guy.
 They were really impressed with my fight even though I lost, so they brought me back.
 They were smart.”